asvd/helios-merge/README.md

 #### Options:

 `--input` path of the main module to start bundle from (defaults to `./main.js`)

-`--output` path to write the bundled result into.
-Using the resulted bundled module will equal to using the original library main script provided to the `--input` option)
+`--output` path to write the bundled resulting script into.
+After the bundle is prepared, this script could be reused instead of the original file (provided to the `--input` option).

 `--quiet` suppress informational messages display